Managing Community Land

 Recreation and Open Space Strategy

-The Recreation and Open Space Strategy (ROSS) is Council’s 10 year strategy to ensure facilities are well managed and meet a community needs.
+The Recreation and Open Space Strategy 2018 (ROSS) is Council’s 10 year strategy to ensure facilities and open spaces are well managed and meet a community needs.

 Companion Animal Management Plan

-Council's Companion Animal Management Plan and the Companion Animals Act 1998 guide pet owners in the use of parks and open spaces.
+Council's Companion Animal Management Plan and the Companion Animals Act 1998 guides pet owners in the use of parks and open spaces.